dulaj-rajitha/send-mail-site-minder/README.md

 * For other `from` input emails, it'll exceed the max attempts
 * All the emails were marked as SPAM, so you may have to check on the SPAM folder too

+### MailGun Provider
+* For sendGrid API, API key is only validated with email address for to as: `dulajrajitha@gmail.com`, for other emails, we cannot receive any and will get a response as Forbidden
+* `from` input email cannot be changed for the test key as well.
+So i hardcoded the value
+* All the emails were marked as SPAM, so you may have to check on the SPAM folder too
+* `cc` and `bcc` values has to be verified and oly verified values are supported, so it's not included in the code and added a TODO note

 # Deployment
 * Deployed on Heroku: